sympy/sympy/doc/src/modules/galgebra/GA/GAsympy.rst

 In our symbolic geometric algebra we assume that all multivectors of interest to us can be obtained from the symbolic basis vectors we have input, via the different operations available to geometric algebra.
-The first problem we have is representing the general multivector in terms terms of the basis vectors.
+The first problem we have is representing the general multivector in terms of the basis vectors.
 To do this we form the ordered geometric products of the basis vectors and develop an internal representation of these products in terms of python classes.
 The ordered geometric products are all multivectors of the form